conda-forge/conda-forge.github.io/docs/how-to/emergencies/remove-broken-packages.md

 Refer to [repodata-patches-feedstock documentation](https://github.com/conda-forge/conda-forge-repodata-patches-feedstock/tree/main/recipe) for specific instructions.
 We also provide a specific how-to on [updating a dependency in published packages](/docs/how-to/emergencies/update-a-dependency-in-published-packages/).

-If instead the actual contents of the package are broken, the following steps will remove broken packages from the `main` channel:
+If instead the actual contents of the package are broken, follows the steps outlined in the [README of admin-requests repository](https://github.com/conda-forge/admin-requests/?tab=readme-ov-file#mark-packages-as-broken-on-conda-forge).

-1. Locate the paths to broken files on [anaconda.org](https://anaconda.org), by searching for the conda-forge package and switching to the files tab.
-2. Fork [conda-forge/admin-requests](https://github.com/conda-forge/admin-requests) and add a new YAML file in the `requests` directory.
-3. Add the broken files to the new YAML document.See [examples/example-broken.yml](https://github.com/conda-forge/admin-requests/blob/main/examples/example-broken.yml) for an example file.
-4. Open a new PR, filing it as instructed in the checklist.
-Describe why the packages are being marked broken, and ping the feedstock maintainers.

 Once merged, a bot will label all listed files as broken, thus effectively removing them from the channel.
 Users will no longer be able to install them by default.